pcubillos/mc3/docs/mcmc_tutorial.rst

  - ``ifree``: Indices of the free parameters.
  - ``pnames``: Parameter names.
  - ``texnames``: Parameter names in Latex format.
+ - ``medianp``: median of the marginal posteriors for each model parameter.
  - ``meanp``: mean of the marginal posteriors for each model parameter.
  - ``stdp``: standard deviation of the marginal posteriors for each model parameter.
+ - ``median_low_bounds``: lower boundary of the marginal central 68%-quantile credible interval for each model parameter.
+ - ``median_high_bounds``: upper boundary of the marginal central 68%-quantile credible interval.
- - ``CRlo``: lower boundary of the marginal 68%-highest posterior density (the credible region) for each model parameter.
+ - ``hpd_low_bounds``: lower boundary of the marginal 68%-HPD credible interval for each model parameter.
- - ``CRhi``: upper boundary of the marginal 68%-HPD.
+ - ``hpd_high_bounds``: upper boundary of the marginal 68%-HPD credible interval.
  - ``stddev_residuals``: standard deviation of the residuals.
  - ``acceptance_rate``: sample's acceptance rate.
  - ``best_log_post``: optimal log of the posterior in the sample (see :ref:`here <fittutorial>`).